gugarosa/cmpipe/doc/source/cookbook.rst

   stage1.link(stage2)
   stage2.link(stage3)

-The :meth:`~mpipe.Stage.link` method returns the stage object it is called on, allowing you to serially link many stages in a single statement.
+The :meth:`~cmpipe.Stage.link` method returns the stage object it is called on, allowing you to serially link many stages in a single statement.
 Here's the equivalent of above:
 ::

   stage1.link(stage2.link(stage3))